Table of Contents

 How It Works

 Windsurf loads rule files from .windsurf/rules/ and applies them as system-level instructions.
-The generated file tells the agent to use dtk dotnet build|test|restore|clean|format to reduce token usage.
+The generated file tells the agent to use dtk dotnet build|test|restore|clean|format|list package to reduce token usage.
 No hook or Python dependency is needed.

 Manual Installation